 Carrot Zucchini Bread

-I loved this bread so much.
+I loved this moist zucchini bread recipe so much.
 It’s so soft, tender, uber-moist, dense enough to be satisfying, but still light.
 It’s just sweet enough to taste like a dessert and not like you’re eating vegetables.
 But you are, so feel free to have seconds.

 Baking with carrots and zucchini not only adds chewy texture, but so much moisture is imparted that it’s impossible to have a dry loaf.
 I grated the carrots and zucchini by hand using the coarsest blade on a box grater.
 It only takes a few minutes and I’d spend much more time washing food processor parts than doing it the old-fashioned way.